 (Some of you saw this coming.
 That means you bear watching too, and don’t you forget it.)

-Image Credit: Terrence R. Perrigo, Proud Deplorable, somewhere in upstate New York
+Image Credit: Terrance R. Perrigo, Proud Deplorable, somewhere in upstate New York